DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/05chapter4.md

-# Mediating conjunctures and mediation
+# Mediating Conjunctures and Mediation

 In the previous chapter, we explained why we prefer 'mediating conjunctures' to the concept of 'medium', which still dominates media